CommandPost/FCPCafe/docs/bugtracker.md

 This page is dedicated to keeping track of the latest Final Cut Pro bugs and issues.

 !!!danger
-**Final Cut Pro 10.6.7** has been released, and whilst there have been some users that have reported zero issues, there's many professionals that are reporting lots of unexpected bugs and crashes.
+**Final Cut Pro 10.6.7** has been released, and whilst there have been some users that have reported zero issues (although some that originally said they had no issues, have since had issues), there's many professionals that are reporting lots of unexpected bugs and crashes.

 **Dylan Bates - The Final Cut Bro** has posted a [video here](https://www.youtube.com/watch?v=QiiasioJQ5Q) explaining.

-There currently doesn't seem to be any common thread - people on Apple Silicon, Intel, Monterey, Ventura, etc. are all reporting different problems across all areas of the application - from Viewer going black to full system shutdowns.
+There currently doesn't seem to be any common thread - people on Apple Silicon, Intel, Monterey, Ventura, Sonoma etc. are all reporting different problems across all areas of the application - from Viewer going black to full system shutdowns.

 For now, I would strongly suggest you stick with **Final Cut Pro 10.6.5** or **Final Cut Pro 10.6.6** until Apple resolves these issues in a future update.

-We are keeping track of the bug reports [in this thread](https://github.com/CommandPost/FCPCafe/issues/223), in our Bug Tracker.
-We've reported several bugs directly to Apple.
+We are keeping track of the bug reports [here](https://github.com/CommandPost/FCPCafe/issues/223), in our [Bug Tracker](/bug-tracker).
+We've reported several bugs and crash reports directly to Apple.

 I've personally been pushing **Final Cut Pro 10.6.7** pretty hard since it's release on a new, big and complex timeline, with heaps of Motion Templates, effects, stills and random footage.
-I've had to restart it a few times due to the Viewer going black, or strobing, and so far I've had one crash.
+I've had to restart it a few times due to the Viewer going black, or strobing, and so far I've had several crashes on initial launch.

 Additionally, **Final Cut Pro 10.6.7 (for Mac)** uses a newer Library format than **Final Cut Pro 1.1 (for iPad)**.

-This means that if you want to use [Transfer Toolbox](https://transfertoolbox.io){target="_blank"} to go from Mac to iPad, you should keep using **Final Cut Pro 10.6.6 (for Mac)**.
+This means that if you want to use [Transfer Toolbox](https://transfertoolbox.io) to go from Mac to iPad, you should keep using **Final Cut Pro 10.6.6 (for Mac)**.

-_**Last Updated:** 26th July 2023_
+_**Last Updated:** 27th July 2023_
 !!!

 We keep track of these bugs via our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues){target="_blank"}.